Mental breakdown - signs, stages and solutions

 - Isolation: Individuals start withdrawing from social interactions and isolate themselves from family, friends and colleagues.

-- Seeking help: Eventually, individuals may understand the need for help and seek support from mental healthcare providers, family or friends.
+- Seeking help: Eventually, individuals may come to understand the need for help and seek support from mental healthcare providers, family, or friends.

 - Recovery: With appropriate treatment, guidance, and coping strategies, individuals can gradually recover and regain their ability to function successfully.